9 Signs You Need a New Boiler and How to Pick the Right One

 The first type of gas boiler is known as a conventional boiler.
 Conventional boilers have hot water tanks that store hot water for later use.
 They are also called heat-only boilers because of their limited components.

 The second type is the system boiler, which is closely related to the conventional boiler.
-The main difference between the two types is that system boilers have a few more components build into their systems.
+The main difference between the two types is that system boilers have a few more components built into their systems.
 These more self-contained systems are easier to install and conserve space.

 Finally, there are combination boilers.
 Also known as a combi boiler, this boiler heats the water you need as you need it, which eliminates the need for a hot water storage tank entirely.